Find zones, overlays and strategic planning documents for a property

 Overlays in Cardinia Shire are commonly used to help protect our significant environment and landscape features, protect important attributes of our townships and neighbourhoods, and respond to risks and hazards such as bushfire and flooding.
 As a result, sometimes more than one overlay will apply to particular land.

-To find land use zones and property information:
+To find land use zones and overlay information:

-- Click on the 'Community Compass map' button below.
-(It will open in a new window).
+- Click on the 'Community Compass' map tool button below.

-- Click on the magnifying glass and start typing your property's street address into the search bar at the top of the page until you see the full property address appear.
+- Click on the search icon (magnifying glass).
+Start typing the property address in the search bar field until you see the property address appear.
 Select the address.

 - Select 'planning zones and overlays' from the menu.

-- Click on each heading to see info on which zone you are in or which overlay applies.
-Make a note of this information.
+- Click on each heading to see information about the zone or overlay.
+Make a note of the information.

-- Go to the Cardinia Planning Scheme web page on the DELWP website to view the planning scheme document to find info on what you can and can't do on a property according to its zone or overlay.
-It is a complex document, so contact us if you need help.
+- Go to the Cardinia Planning Scheme web page on DELWP's website to view find information on what is and is not allowed according to the zone or overlay that applies to the land.
+Please contact us if you need help understanding the Planning Scheme.

-Type a property's street address into the tool below.
+To find a strategic plan directly, type the property address into the tool below.

-This will generate a web link.
-Copy and paste the web link into a new browser window to see which documents apply to that area.
+- If a strategic plan applies, a web link will be generated.
+Copy and paste the link into a new browser window to view the documents.

 Contact us for help